psaux-it/nginx-fastcgi-cache-purge-and-preload/readme.txt

 Prior to version 2.1.5, NPP optionally collected basic anonymous usage data when users explicitly opted in.
 As of version 2.1.5, all data collection and the opt-in mechanism have been completely removed.
 NPP collects no data whatsoever.

+== External services ==

+The optional Fail2Ban dashboard uses one third-party service.

+= RIPEstat Data API (stat.ripe.net) =

+Looks up network ownership (network name, country, ASN, abuse contact) for IP addresses that fail2ban reports as banned.

+* Data sent: the banned IP address, as a URL parameter to https://stat.ripe.net/data/whois/data.json and https://stat.ripe.net/data/abuse-contact-finder/data.json.
+* When: from a background worker (or WP-Cron) after a ban event arrives and no cached result exists.
+Nothing is sent unless you configure fail2ban to push events to the plugin's webhook.
+Results are cached for up to 30 days.
+* Provider: RIPE NCC.
+Terms: https://www.ripe.net/about-us/legal/ripestat-service-terms-and-conditions/ Privacy: https://www.ripe.net/about-us/legal/privacy-statement/

+The optional Abuse Reporter sends email through wp_mail() to the abuse contact returned by that lookup, only when an administrator enables it and sends a report.

 == Support ==

 For support and assistance, please contact Hasan CALISIR at hasan.calisir@psauxit.com.